-There is a beautifully kept walled garden to explore, where you can have lunch or afternoon tea in the Dovecote Café.
+The old walled garden is free to visit and you can have lunch or afternoon tea in the Dovecote Café.

 Moreton is famous for its unusual church; St Nicholas' is exceptionally light and bright with its detailed etched glass windows.
 It is well worth a visit.

-The cemetery is the burial place of the famed Laurence of Arabia, who lived nearby at Cloud's Hill.
+The cemetery is the burial place of the famed Lawrence of Arabia, who lived nearby at Cloud's Hill.

-Cloud's Hill is now run by the National Trust and is about 2 mile walk , crossing the long bridge.
-Here there are miles of bridleways through the heaths and woodlands for walking and cycling.
+Cloud's Hill is now run by the National Trust and is about 2 mile walk.

 The Jurassic coast stretches the length of Dorset, from pretty Lyme Regis, famous for fossil hunting in the west, all the way to the Isle of Purbeck in the east.